HydroModPy/HydroModPy/docs/source/cli/dev.rst

 Synopsis: ``hmp dev schema {export|validate-field} [...]``

-Export the JSON Schema for :class:`HydroModPyConfig` (consumed by the Streamlit UI and any frontend hook) or validate a single field value against its declared type.
+Export the JSON Schema for :class:`HydroModPyConfig` (consumed by any frontend hook) or validate a single field value against its declared type.
 The exported schema is the canonical contract between the Python core and external tooling.